Yasujirō Ozu: Entering the film business

 In 1928, Shiro Kido, the head of the Shochiku studio, decided that the company would concentrate on making short comedy films without star actors.
 Ozu made many of these films.
-The film Body Beautiful, released on 1 December 1928, was the first Ozu film to use a low camera position, which would become his trademark.
-After a series of the "no star" pictures, in September 1929, Ozu's first film with stars, I Graduated, But..., starring Minoru Takada and Kinuyo Tanaka, was released.
+Body Beautiful, released on 1 December 1928, was the first Ozu film to use a low camera position, which would become his trademark.
+After a series of the "no star" pictures, in September 1929, I Graduated, But..., starring Minoru Takada and Kinuyo Tanaka, was released.
 In January 1930, he was entrusted with Shochiku's top star, Sumiko Kurishima, in her new year film, An Introduction to Marriage.
 His subsequent films of 1930 impressed Shiro Kido enough to invite Ozu on a trip to a hot spring.
 In his early works, Ozu used the pseudonym "James Maki" for his screenwriting credit.
 His film Young Miss, with an all-star cast, was the first time he used the pen name James Maki, and was also his first film to appear in film magazine Kinema Jumpos "Best Ten" at third position.